kubeedge/edgemesh/docs/proposal/edgemesh-security-proposal.md

 # Motivation
-Currently, the connections between EdgeMesh-Server and EdgeMesh-Agent, EdgeMesh-Agent and EdgeMesh-Agent are not securely designed, i.e. there is no authentication, authentication, encryption between EdgeMesh's service.
+Currently, the connections between edgemesh-server and edgemesh-agent, edgemesh-agent and edgemesh-agent are not securely designed, i.e. there is no authentication, authentication, encryption between EdgeMesh's service.
 This can lead to major security issues for EdgeMesh.

 # Goal
 + Based on KubeEdge's security framework, support bidirectional authentication between EdgeMesh services